 Alan Wooding spent a weekend enjoying the delights of Bath

-Granted UNESCO World Heritage status back in 1987 thanks to its thermal spas, stunning classical Georgian architecture and sweeping terraces, the City of Bath is unique and makes for a truly wonderful weekend break.
+Granted UNESCO World Heritage status back in 1987 thanks to its thermal spas, stunning classical Georgian architecture and sweeping terraces, the City of Bath is truly unique and it makes for a wonderful weekend break.

-Founded by the Romans in the 1st century AD, they named it 'Aquae Sulis' thanks to three remarkable hot natural springs which today attract visitors from around the world.
+Founded by the Romans in the 1st Century AD, they named it 'Aquae Sulis' after the three hot natural springs, while today the city attracts visitors from around the world.

 Arriving in their droves, they marvel at the sheer elegance of this North East Somerset city with its neoclassical Palladian buildings, magnificent Abbey and Roman baths – which were carved into easily worked limestone – all the major attractions being within close proximity of the city centre.

 While wool played an important part in its historic past, it was in the 18th century that Bath really developed during the reign of King George III to become a centre for art, literature and learning.